“Welfare is not a Lifestyle Choice”… neither is Disability!

 You might also like

-John Pring, who runs the Disability News Service, publishes his weekly news round-ups of the happenings in the disability world the past week. • Disabled activists have ridiculed a union’s claims

 John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
-A European court ruling that has rubber-stamped
+Disabled people are far more likely to

+6SHARES John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • A disabled peer who defeated